 MACHINERY SAFETY TRAINING

-CE marking of a single machine is a relatively simple process.
+CE marking of a single machine or an interchangeable machine is a relatively simple process.
 The limits of the machine should be determined, maximum speed, pressures, etc. and a description documented.
-At this point a basic risk assessment should be carried out to determine what hazards are likely to occur, and at this point, it is possible to design out the hazards and design in safeguards.
+At this point a basic risk assessment should be carried out to determine what hazards are likely to occur.
+Now it is possible to design out the hazards and design in safeguards.

 When a design is in place, a prototype can be built.
 Calculations for cables, components, stress etc. should be carried out at this point.
 They may need updating at a later point as things change, but should be done in the early stages.

-Electrical systems should be designed using EN 60204-1; Safety related control systems designed using EN 13849 or EN 62061, either way, the design needs to be validated before the machine goes into service.
+Electrical systems should be designed using EN 60204-1.
+Safety related control systems should be designed using EN 13849 or EN 62061.
+The design needs to be validated before the machine goes into service.
 It is never good practice for the designer to carry out the validation.
-The Essential Health and Safety Requirements (EHSR’s) of the Machinery Directive should be followed at this point, to ensure compliance can be achieved.
+The Essential Health and Safety Requirements (EHSR’s) of the Machinery Directive should be addressed, to ensure compliance is achieved.

-Once a machine is built, the EHSR’s should be gone through individually, against the machine, explaining how the machine complies, or if it doesn’t, carrying out risk assessments to determine how to make it comply.
-These should all be documented as evidence that the CE process has been gone through, and stored in a Technical File.
-The File does not have to exist, however does need to be able to be assembled in a timely manner, if required by the Health and Safety Authorities.
+Once a machine is built, the EHSR’s should be addressed individually, against the machine, explaining how the machine complies.
+Where it doesn’t, carrying out risk assessments to determine how to make it comply.
+These should be documented as evidence that the CE process has been followed, and stored in a Technical File.
+The File doesn’t have to exist, however must be assembled in a timely manner, if required by Health and Safety Authorities.
 To this end, it is worth either saving everything in a Directory, or printing it out in a Technical File.
 Declarations provided by component or sub suppliers need to be either scanned and saved or stored in the Technical File.

-All machinery must meet section 1 of the EHSR’s in Annex I of the Directive, however if the machine is for contact with food or pharmaceuticals, Section 2 should also be addressed, if mobile equipment then Section 3, if lifting equipment Section 4, if for underground work then Section 5 and for lifting of people, Section 6.
+All machinery must meet section 1 of the EHSR’s in Annex I of the Directive.
+However if the machine is for contact with food or pharmaceuticals, Section 2 should also be addressed.
+Mobile equipment is in Section 3, lifting equipment Section 4.
+Machinery for underground work is in Section 5 and for lifting of people, Section 6.

 If any tests are required, lifting tests, noise tests, vibration, EMC etc., these should be done at this point (or earlier), and the results documented.
 If the machine fails, then further work may need to be done.

-An Instruction manual needs to be written detailing not only how to operate the machine, but how to handle and transport it, install it, commission it, program or clean it, operate it, maintain it and finally dismantle and dispose of it.
-As good practice, the software file used to validate the safety related control system should be designed to the end user, so that modifications can be made later.
+An Instruction manual needs to be written detailing how to operate the machine or interchangeable machine.
+It should explain how to handle and transport it, install, commission, program or clean it, operate, maintain and finally dismantle and dispose of it.
+The software file used to validate the safety related control system should be supplied to the end user, so that modifications can be made later.

-Once any rework is carried out, the machine tested and working correctly, then a Declaration of Conformity can be produced and the CE marking applied to the machine.
+Once any rework is carried out, the machine tested and working correctly, then a Declaration of Conformity can be produced.
+Finally the CE marking applied to the machine or interchangeable machine.

 A copy of the Declaration must be in the Instructions, the original should be held by the manufacturer.
 The manufacturers name and address and details of the machine must be affixed to the machine, so that the Declaration can be cross referenced to it, this is a good place to mount the CE marking.
 The CE marking must be in the same format as the plate.

-If building a machine that is designed to be incorporated into another machine or a system, a conveyor without any controls for example, that is to be incorporated into a system that another manufacturer is designing the controls for, then the same basic process is followed as above, but only the EHSR’s that apply are considered.
+Partly Completed Machinery is machinery that is designed to be incorporated into another machine or a system.
+A conveyor without any controls for example, that is to be incorporated into a system that another manufacturer is designing the controls for.
+The same basic process is followed as above, but only the EHSR’s that apply are considered.
 So guarding would be considered to ensure that nip points are protected, but the control EHSR’s would all be Not Applicable.
 A Technical File would be compiled, listing the EHSR’s and how the equipment complies, and identifying which are Not Applicable.

 A plate would be attached to the machine, but no CE marking should be applied.
 A Declaration of Incorporation should be drawn up, listing the EHSR’s that have been addressed.
 An Instruction Manual explaining how to incorporate the machine should be provided.
 If there are safety related components provided, an assessment should be provided demonstrating what Performance Level or Safety integrity Level has been reached under EN 13849 or EN 62061 respectively.
 Ideally a copy of the software file used to demonstrate the calculations should be supplied.